aiidateam/aiida-optimade/README.md

 **Q: Why create an individual `config.json` file instead of just mounting an existing `.aiida` directory and using that directly?**
 **A:** This, currently, wouldn't work because the `REPOSITORY_URI` needs to point to the right path *inside* the container, not on the host.
 Furthermore, storing all configurations in the same file can be fragile.

+## For mantainers

+To release the new version, go to GitHub release API of the repo create a new release and update the release information.
+The release action will be triggered by newly created release.